odbaruch/Raise-Status/content/issues/2024-02-01-slow-first-drafts-with-dynamic_subject-model.md

   - Rapid Fire
 severity: disrupted
 ---
+*R﻿esolved -* We have noticed morning email generation times return to normal.
+We are continuing to monitor for any decrease in performance.

 *U﻿pdate -* We have made several adjustments to  improve email generation times for the morning of 2/2.
 We will be monitoring the processing and update this site with findings.

 *U﻿pdate -* Daily First Drafts are still in the process of being sent for affected users*.*